How do we make a reservation?

 Do you accept the Golden Age or Access cards?

 Yes, we do honor these cards that give discounts to seniors or those with handicaps.
 The cards may be obtained from the Forest Service.
 The cards entitle the holder ONLY to a 50% discount on camping, or an extra vehicle, or a day use pass, and it can only be used once per day for one item.
-The discount does apply to multi sites (a two family site found in some campgrounds), but not to group sites.
+The discount does not apply to multi sites or group sites.
 The card holder may use the card for a discount only if he or she is there.
 Family members get the benefit if they are camping in the same site with the holder, but they may not use the card without the holder being there for the evening.
 If the card is used to make a reservation, the holder of the card must be present when the campers arrive or they will be asked to pay for the full amount.
 A card holder getting a discount for a camping site may not use the card for an extra vehicle on the same day, but if a spouse has a card or another party member, they may use their card.
 Please email us if you have specific questions.

 Why do campers have to pay fees?